 Theories of human development throughout the life span.
 Emphasis is placed on a comparative study of several theoretical views of human psychosocial development and behavior.
-These are further contrasted with a holistic approach to understanding normal behavior and development.
+These are further contrasted with a holistic approach to understanding normal human development and behavior.